html-graph/html-graph.github.io/content/getting-started.md

 - `frontPortId` and `backPortId` are port identifiers.

 A port is a proxy element through which nodes are connected.
-It provides more flexibility when managing edges, although the node element itself can also be used as a port simultaneously.
+It provides more flexibility when managing edges.

+<b>\* The node element itself can also be used as a port element simultaneously.</b>

 Here’s some CSS to make our nodes look nice: